-Research shows that coffee consumption is not linked to an increased risk of breast cancer overall.
-Data in pre-menopausal women, who are regular coffee drinkers suggests there may be a protective effect.
+Research to date has not linked coffee consumption to an increased risk of breast cancer overall.
+Data in pre-menopausal women who are regular coffee drinkers suggests there may be a protective effect.

-- The results of a French prospective study, which followed 67,703 women for 11 years, showed no relationship between coffee or caffeine intake and breast cancer risk overall76.
+- The results of a French prospective study, which followed 67,703 women for 11 years, showed no relationship between coffee or caffeine intake and breast cancer risk overall79.

-- The WCRF 2010 Breast Cancer Report does not mention coffee as a risk factor77.
+- The WCRF 2010 Breast Cancer Report does not mention coffee as a risk factor80.

-- IARC’s 2016 review concluded that studies show either no association, or a modest inverse association, between breast cancer risk and coffee consumption5.
+- IARC’s 2016 review concluded that studies show either no association, or a modest inverse association, between breast cancer risk and coffee consumption1.

 Studies have shown no association between coffee consumption and the incidence of breast cancer in post-menopausal women.